 Day 2 Oslo

 The city is also entwined with Edvard Munch, who spent much time here.
 A large portion of his artwork can be seen here.
-Alternatively you might like to delve into the past with a visit to the Vikingskipshuset, a museum housing impressively preserved Viking ships, used as the tombs for nobility, and a large collection of artefacts that were buried within them.
+Or you might like to delve into the past with a visit to the Vikingskipshuset, a museum housing impressively preserved Viking ships, used as the tombs for nobility, and a large collection of artefacts that were buried within them.
 Or the open-air Folkemuseum holds over 140 traditional buildings from around the country and an exhaustive exhibition on Norwegian life.

-Day 3 Oslo - Telemark - Oslo
+Day 3 Telemark

 We also cross the mountains to see Rjukan, a town deep in a valley which relies on groundbreaking technology to bring sunshine and electricity, and a town that became the centre of one of the most daring sabotage missions in WWII.
 It is here that the Norwegian resistance prevented the Germans from making heavy water to develop their atomic bomb, as portrayed in the film ‘Heroes of Telemark’.
 We visit the Vemork powerplant and the Folk Museum before returning to Oslo through stunning landscapes.

-Day 4 Oslo - Voss
+Day 4 Voss

 Today we make the journey from Oslo to Voss by train.
-The Bergen Railway is considered one of the world’s most scenic train routes, carrying you across high mountain plateaux and capturing breathtaking views of the Hardangerjøkulen glacier.
-The hours will fly by with the mesmerising scenery.
-On arrival in Voss, we transfer to the historical Fleischer’s Hotel (4-star), idyllically situated by the beautiful Vangsvatnet Lake.
+The Bergen Railway is considered one of the world’s most scenic train routes, carrying you across high mountain plateaux for breathtaking views of the Hardangerjøkulen glacier.
+The hours will fly by with the mesmerising scenes of deep fjords to snowy mountaintops and frozen lakes to grassy plains.

-Day 5 Voss - Flåm Railway - Voss
+Day 5 Flåm Railway

-Today we embark on a tour highlight - an adventure on the spectacular Flåm Railway.
+An adventure on the spectacular Flåm Railway is an undeniable highlight of any trip to Norway - and today you will discover why.
 Starting from Voss, we travel by train to Myrdal where we board the famous Flåm Railway to Flåm.
-This 20km long track is one of the world’s steepest and most spectacular railway lines, taking you through some of Norway’s most magnificent scenery of mountains and waterfalls as we follow the Flåmselvi River to the beautiful Aurlandsfjord.
+This 20km-long track is one of the world’s steepest and most spectacular railway lines, taking you through some of Norway’s most magnificent scenery of mountains and waterfalls as we follow the Flåmselvi River to the beautiful Aurlandsfjord.

-Day 6 Voss - Bergen
+Day 6 Bergen

 Day 7 Bergen

 The afternoon is free to explore - why not visit Troldhaugen, Edvard Grieg’s charming house, with its meticulously preserved Victorian clutter including the composer’s rimless spectacles which still lie where he left them by an open book.
 Alternatively, take a funicular ride to the top of the 1,000ft Mount Fløyen where the views of the city and the glittering fjord spread out below.

 Day 8 Bergen - UK